zowe/docs-site/docs/user-guide/ze-profiles.md

 ### Associate Profile

 Zowe Explorer allows you to extend its functionality, using Zowe Explorer Extender APIs.
-Extenders add more functionality, levaraging a simple mechanism that enables you to 'associate' profiles.
-Every Zowe Explorer profile has two types of association: "primary" and "secondary".
-While the "primary" association is `zosmf`, the "secondary" association includes the following options:
+Extenders add more functionality, using a simple mechanism that enables you to associate profiles.
+Every Zowe Explorer profile has two types of association: primary and secondary.
+While the primary association is `zosmf`, the secondary association includes Zowe CLI plug-ins or other services you might have.
+Within the scope of their own extender package, associated profiles can be used to access a relevant REST API that is available to the extender.

-* endevor
-* endevor-location
-* ssh
-* tso

-Within the scope of their own extender package, associated profiles can be used to access a relevant REST API available to the extender.
+Create a secondary association for your Zowe Explorer profiles.

+**Follow these steps:**

+1. Navigate to the explorer tree.
+2. Click the associate profiles button.
+3. Select a secondary profile type.
+4. Select a file name you want to create an association for.

 <img src="../images/ze/ZE-profile-links.gif" width="600" height="300" alt="Edit a Profile">

+You have successfully associated your Zowe Explorer profile.

 For more information, see [Associating Zowe CLI Profiles](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Extending.md#associating-zowe-cli-profiles).